Krasnomakov/smart_white_board/README.md

 Install rpi-rgb-matrix-library (in Documents)

 Get to examples

 Delete all files inside
 Copy main application there

+Currently need to manually compile each file with terminal commands provided in readme

+It is possinle to change number of available modes in main script and do not compile Code should work even if some modes are not responding - simply switch to the next mode

-And manually compile each file with terminal commands provided in readme It is possible that some libraries you might need to install are not listed If facing trouble - copy errors output from terminal to duck.ai and debug (delete your username)
+It is possible that some libraries you might need to install are not listed If facing trouble - copy errors output from terminal to duck.ai and debug (delete your username)